ZcashFoundation/frost/book/src/frost.md

-Signing with FROST starts with a Coordinator (which can be one of the share holders, or not) which selects the message to be signed and the participants that will generated the signature.
+Signing with FROST starts with a Coordinator (which can be one of the share holders, or not) which selects the message to be signed and the participants that will generate the signature.

-Each participant sends a fresh signing commitment to the Coordinator, which then consolidates them and sends them to each participant.
+Each participant sends fresh nonce commitments to the Coordinator, which then consolidates them and sends them to each participant.
 Each one will then produce a signature share, which is sent to the Coordinator who finally aggregates them and produces the final signature.